MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab06_Tools.md

    ![pac tools - screenshot](../images/L06/pac-tool-list.png)

+   > [!NOTE]
+   > Power Platform tools will be installed on first launch.

 ## Exercise 2: Configuration Migration Tool

 **Objective:** In this exercise, you will copy reference data between environments.